caseyg/awesome/TOPICS.md

 *   [comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI) - The most powerful and modular diffusion model GUI, api and backend with a graph/nodes interface.

-*   [agno-agi/agno](https://github.com/agno-agi/agno) - Open-source framework for building multi-agent systems with memory, knowledge and reasoning.
+*   [agno-agi/agno](https://github.com/agno-agi/agno) - High-performance runtime for multi-agent systems.
+Build, run and manage secure multi-agent systems in your cloud.

 *   [onyx-dot-app/onyx](https://github.com/onyx-dot-app/onyx) - Gen-AI Chat for Teams - Think ChatGPT if it had access to your team's unique knowledge.